Grand Staircase Family Guide

 - Kodachrome Basin State Park — Panorama Trail: 5.4 miles.
 Punctuated by the white chimneys of sand pipes, and the orange cliffs, spires, and fin-like ridges of Entrada Sandstone that dominate the basin, this is one of the more spectacular areas in southern Utah, a land renowned for its unique landscapes.

 - Wire Pass to Buckskin Gulch: 3.4 miles.
-This is an excellent easy hike through Wire Pass into the famous gorge of Buckskin Gulch.
-You can extend the day hike as far as you wish by exploring Buckskin’s narrows either up- or downcanyon.
+This is an excellent easy hike through Wire Pass into the famous gorge of Buckskin Gulch in the Paria Canyon Wilderness area.
+You can extend the day hike as far as you wish by exploring Buckskin’s narrows either up- or downcanyon and extremely well-prepared backpackers can take on the whole thing.

 - The Toadstools: 1.5-mile round-trip.
 A land of balanced rock formations which look like mushrooms, The Toadstools is an enchanting wilderness area stroll between Kanab and Lake Powell that's fun for the whole family.